 February 17th…“TELL US ABOUT YOUR FAVORITE TELEVISION SHOWS AS A CHILD”

 It just wasn’t Saturday night without the family tradition of enjoying “The Lawrence Welk Show” together.
 Sometimes, Mom would even bring out the TV trays and we’d all settle into the Living Room so that we could eat our supper and be entertained at the same time by Lawrence and his “musical family”.
 Wholesome entertainment, at its best, was the music and dancing brought to us each week there in our cozy farm house.
-Even in later years, I’d go over to Mom’s retirement apartment every Saturday evening to have supper, reminisce and watch one of the great reruns of the Welk Show that were then being broadcast over PBS (Public Broadcasting System).
+Many years later, when our family lived in Washington State, I’d go over to Mom’s retirement apartment every Saturday evening to have supper, reminisce and watch one of the great reruns of the Welk Show that were then being broadcast over PBS (Public Broadcasting System).

 Long before Sesame Street (and other children’s programs) ever aired, there was the fun of “The Captain Kangaroo Show”.
 The “Captain” had giant pockets in his suit jacket, so that’s where the “kangaroo” part of his name came into play.
 He would pull amazing things from those pockets for either a “show and tell” or to illustrate a story he was about to read to us.
-There were puppets to watch, craft projects he’d do, cartoons to see (like “Tom Terrific”) and, of course, Captain’s good friend, “Mr. Green Jeans” was always there to engage in the playtime.
+There were puppets to watch, craft projects he’d do, cartoons to see (like “Tom Terrific”).
+Of course, Captain’s good friend, “Mr. Green Jeans” was always there to engage in the playtime, as well.
 The mythical clubhouse this all occurred in was known as the Captain’s “Treasure House”.
 Even the program’s theme music (called “Puffin’ Billy”) still sticks sweetly in my mind to this day.

 This list of favorite television shows could go on and on, but I want to take an opportunity to say “THANK YOU” to our local TV man, Mr. Jim Engebretson, for supplying our sweet hometown with televisions and repair services over many of my young years!!!
 Whereas, my brother and sister’s generation had enjoyed old time radio, it was my generation that was weaned and preened by the new medium of television and all it held for being the imagination station for this Norwegian Farmer’s Son.